ecyewp/AI-Labour-Impact/README.md

-# Labor market impacts of AI: A new measure and early evidence \ Anthropic
+# Labor market impacts of AI: A new measure and early evidence by Anthropic
 Key findings
 ------------